 - "ILR is permanent, so I don't need an eVisa."
 Your ILR is permanent, but proving it without a working eVisa is increasingly impossible.

 - "The airline will figure it out at check-in."
-Airlines lose £2,000–10,000 per "carrier liability" for transporting someone without valid status.
+Airlines lose £2,000 to 10,000 per "carrier liability" for transporting someone without valid status.
 They won't risk it.

 - "I'll do it when I next travel."
 Travel days are the worst time to discover your account doesn't work or your passport isn't linked.
 Do it now.